by ProcureDeskLast Updated : May-26-2019

 Also, you need to clearly define the impact on revenue.
 Most projects fall into one of the two buckets

-a) Increase revenue: The idea here is that by investing capital, the company is able to generate more revenue and hence increase EBITDA (Earnings before interest, tax, depreciation, and amortization).
+a) Increase revenue: The idea here is that by investing capital, the company can generate more revenue and hence increase EBITDA (Earnings before interest, tax, depreciation, and amortization).

-b) Decrease cost: The second bucket is of cost reduction.
-So your project doesn’t increase revenue but decreases operating cost and hence increase EBITDA.
-Cost reduction is always a focus for management because it is easier to cut cost then generate new revenue.
+b) Decrease cost: The second bucket is cost reduction.
+So your project doesn’t increase revenue but decreases operating cost and hence increases EBITDA.
+Cost reduction is always a focus for management because it is easier to cut costs then generate new revenue.
 Not always but in most of the cases.

 Before you start building the business case, understand your audience and who will be reviewing the business case.